-Summer 2021 – At this point, we are unsure if the Suzuki on the Hill program will run full-day onsite or half-day online.
+Summer 2021 – The Suzuki on the Hill program will run full-day onsite!

-As health and safety guidelines are confirmed later in the spring, we anticipate a smaller capacity and slightly higher pricing as past years should it run onsite.
-If you know you are interested in registering, we highly encourage you to add your name to our “digital waiting list” to receive priority for registration once it opens.
+As health and safety guidelines are confirmed, we anticipate a smaller capacity.
+If you know you are interested in registering, we highly encourage you to register as soon as possible by using the registration link below.

 Keep up the momentum and get motivated for fall with this unique one-week program!